bartificer/programming-by-stealth/docs/pbs129-eslint.md

 }
 ```

 ESLint is now ready to get to work.
-First, make a copy of `s2xmas.mjs` to `s2xmas-bart.mjs` to remember the style Bart used.
+First, make a copy of `s2xmas.mjs` to `s2xmas-bart.mjs` so we can remember the style Bart used.
-Then, let's try ESLint.
+Then, let's try ESLint on his file.
+Enter the following command:

 ```shell
 ./node_modules/.bin/eslint s2xmas.mjs
 ```

-This is the output
+This is the output you should see:

 ```shell
 /path/to/pbs127a-s2xmas/s2xmas.mjs